charlesb/HDP-workshop/README.md

 Different formats can also be [downloaded](http://geolite.maxmind.com/download/geoip/database/GeoIPCountryCSV.zip)

-Then go to Files View
+Unzip the 2 files and go to Ambari's **Files View**

-Create a new folder workshop under /user/admin/
+Then browse to /user/admin and create a new folder workshop

 Unzip GeoIPCountryCSV.zip and upload file